godaddy/terminus/README.md

   // cleanup options
   timeout: 1000,                   // [optional = 5000] number of milliseconds before forcefull exiting
-  signal,                          // [optional = 'SIGTERM'] what signal to listen for relative to shutdown onKillSignal,                    // [optional] cleanup function, returning a promise onShutdown,                      // [optional] called right before exiting
+  killSignal,                      // [optional = 'SIGTERM'] what signal to listen for relative to shutdown onKillSignal,                    // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                      // [optional] called right before exiting

   // both